-Our school meals are provided by Cambridgeshire Catering Services.
+Our school meals are currently provided by Cambridgeshire Catering Services.
+And cooked fresh each day.
 They offer a three week menu.
 Copies of the menu are sent home each year and are available on the website and are displayed in the playground.
 It is essential you discuss your child's meal choices with them as they have three choices each day.